Asha-Ali/CV/README.md

 # Asha Ali

 A recent Makers coding boot-camp graduate with a passion for coding and problem-solving.
-Coming from a background in education, I eventually found a promising path in tech and discovered the transformative power of technology in bringing ideas to life.
+Coming from a background in education, I found a promising path in tech and discovered the transformative power of technology in bringing ideas to life.
 I thoroughly enjoy working collaboratively in teams, embracing new challenges, and maintaining a commitment to lifelong learning.
 My experiences have taught me the value of inclusivity, feedback, and open communication in a professional setting.
 I'm now on the lookout for an opportunity to apply my skills and enthusiasm, eager to contribute to innovative tech projects and make a meaningful impact in the industry.

 ## Projects